TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-3.markdown

     LABEL   LN_SIZE ; Note: word aligned
 ```

 The two 32-bit pointers `LN_SUCC` and `LN_PRED` are created when the node is loaded in memory, so we need to look for the rest of the structure, namely 1 byte with `LN_TYPE`, 1 byte with `LN_PRI` and 4 bytes with `LN_NAME`.
-From the same file `include_i/exec/nodes.i` we know that the note type for a library is `09`
+From the same file `include_i/exec/nodes.i` we know that the node type for a library is `09`

 ``` m68k
 NT_LIBRARY  EQU 9
 ```

 So the pattern we are looking for is `09XX 00fc 00a8`, respectively the node type (`09`), an unknown priority (`XX`), and the library name pointer `00fc 00a8`.
 We also know that the pattern is likely to be stored towards the beginning of the whole ROM, as one of the first things the library will do is to create its own structure in memory.
-This last assumption is not to be taken for granted, but it's a reasonable one.
+This last assumption is not to be taken for granted, as the code could easily jump around, but it's a reasonable one.

 In the Kickstart 1.3 code this pattern can be found at offset `0x030c`.